ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 Why not just group all the direct, related and contextual results together?
 ---------------------------------------------------------------------------

 The dataARC search tool could, of course, group together all the results, rather than splitting them out based on how closely, conceptually speaking, they are related to the original search term.
-We’ve chosen to structure the results by how closely they are connected to the original search term, and to expose the explanations of these connections to help users to understand how experts from diverse domains have assessed the relevance of their data to shared different concepts.
+We've chosen to structure the results by how closely they are connected to the original search term, and to expose the explanations of these connections to help users to understand how experts from diverse domains have assessed the relevance of their data to shared different concepts.

 Because the data and disciplines collected together through the dataARC search tool are so diverse, it’s likely that as a user you will encounter data with which you’re really quite unfamiliar and find yourself uncertain about how relevant it is to your original search terms and what that relevance might be.
 The *direct*, *related* and *contextual* tiers of search results indicate the degree of relevance.